mercethem/Hospital-Management-System/README.md

 # Hospital-Management-System

+# (1st Year 2nd Term School Project)

-This project is about Hospital Management System.(1st year 2nd term School Project) Viewing, creating, changing functions have it.
+This project is about Hospital Management System.
+Viewing, creating, changing functions have it.
 This options work with SQL(Microsoft SQL).